Storage and SCSI

 This is a package of utilities most of which send SCSI commands and

-package also includes slightly higher level utilities such as
+those SCSI commands.
+The package also includes slightly higher level

-sg_dd which permit a finer level of control over SCSI devices involved
+utilities such as sg_dd which permit a finer level of control over

-series and a large subset of its utilities have been ported to FreeBSD,
+Linux 2.6 and 3 series and a large subset of its utilities have been

 sg_utils